zenrocklabs/zenrock-docs/docs/docs/zrSign/smart-contract-suite/zrsignconnect.md

 ### `getBTCWallet`

 Retrieves a specific Bitcoin wallet by index.
+The index is the wallet number in the array of wallets, starting from 0.

 - `index`: The index of the wallet to retrieve.